BigPolarBear1/factorization/README.md

 Prerequisites: Numpy (test on 1.26.2), Sympy, cupy-cuda13x, cython, setuptools Additionally cuda support must be enabled.
 I did this on wsl2 (easy to setup), since it gets a lot harder to access the GPU on a virtual machine.

+To do: I will finish this PoC, and after that any work I do will be kept private as my career is currently going nowhere.
+A lot of minor optimizations still need to be done.
+A big ticket item which I hope to implement tomorrow is building a sieve interval with many quadratic coefficients at once.
+So we only have to call sum() once for many quadratic coefficient.
+One easy way would be to have 64bit numbers and have 16bit represent a quadratic coefficient, so we can cram 4 different quadratic coefficients in there.
+In addition... we can also just add more elements to accomadate more space for more quadratic coefficients.. so it just becomes a matter of how much memory the GPU can handle.
+After that, the main bottleneck will just be trial factorization.
+We should probably have two different processes.
+One creating sieve intervals in the GPU and then a bunch of worker threads on the cpu doing trial factorization.